FPWA-FiscalPolicy/Federal-Budget-Analyzer/ReadMe.md

 ### Footnotes
 1. Suggested citation: FPWA analysis</br>

 2. Watch FPWA’s Federal Funds Tracker for forthcoming updates that include the addition of the remaining NYC human services agencies.</br>
 3. Visit FPWA's Tableau page for in-depth analysis of the impact of federal budget proposals on these agencies' budgets (https://public.tableau.com/profile/fpwa#!/)</br>

+4. Due to thresholds in federal reporting, only FPWA human service providing members that receive more than $750 thousand in federal grants are able to use the 'Federal Budget Analyzer'

-4. Because member' audits run a year behind, this analysis examines FFY 21 proposals on a member’s FY 19 federal grants.
+5. Because member' audits run a year behind, this analysis examines FFY 21 proposals on a member’s FY 19 federal grants.
 Analysis assumes cut to these grants would be evenly distributed across organizations

 #### Additional Resources
 Learn more about the federal budget process  (https://federalfundstracker.org/federal-budget-basics/)</br>